Interactive Listening - Guide to Duolingo English Test Question (2025)

 The “Interactive Listening” section begins with a hypothetical scenario.

-After you have read the scenario and clicked “Start”, you will answer approximately 5 “Listen and Respond” questions.
-These questions count toward your Comprehension and Conversation subscores.
+After you have completed the Listen and Complete questions, you will then proceed to approximately 5 “Listen and Respond” questions.

 The other person will respond.
 Click the blue play button (shown in the red box) to hear their response: